Mullanur Waxitov: Early life

 Born in Kazan, he entered secondary school run by Social Democrats there in 1899.
 He participated in the 1905 revolutionary events and in 1906 he joined a Marxist study circle.
 In 1907, he entered economical department of St Petersburg Polytechnic Institute and moved to the law department of St Petersburg Psychoneurological Institute in 1912.
-There, he met Vladimir Bekhterev, Mikhail Frunze, Yakov Gamarnik, Larisa Reisner.
+There, he met Vladimir Bekhterev, Mikhail Frunze, Yakov Gamarnik, and Larisa Reisner.
 At this time, he organised a study circle for Muslim students.
-By April 1917 he was back in Kazan where got involved in the Muslim Socialist Committee (MSK), which was influenced by the Communist Party in Kazan.
+By April 1917, he was back in Kazan where got involved in the Muslim Socialist Committee (MSK), which was influenced by the Communist Party in Kazan.
 He was the editor of a journal entitled Qızıl Bayraq.

-After October Revolution
+After the October Revolution

-In October 1917 Waxitov became a member of Kazan VRK.
+In October 1917, Waxitov became a member of Kazan VRK.
 In January 1918, he was appointed commissar of Central Muslim Commissariat of Narkomnats (People's Commissariat on Nationalities) and a chairman of Central Military collegium attached to People's Commissariat of Military and Navy affairs.